-During an initial consultation, Dr. Wolpoe will perform a detailed examination of the upper third of your face, as well as discuss your needs to develop a care plan that is right for you.
+During an initial consultation a detailed examination of the upper third of your face will be performed, as well as discuss your needs to develop a care plan that is right for you.
 Dependent upon the approach, downtime for a brow-lift may take seven to fourteen days.
 In some circumstances, patients who experience visual field obstruction will be able to obtain insurance coverage for a brow-lift; often performed concurrently with an upper eyelid blepharoplasty.

 Blepharoplasty (Eyelid Lift)

 The eyes are considered one of the most expressive and defining features of the face.
 Unfortunately, as we age, the eyes are often one of the first facial features to show signs of aging.
 This can make us look tired, aged, and even angry.

 Blepharoplasty is a common procedure that is performed to lift upper or lower eyelids (or both), leaving the patient looking more youthful, rested, and alert.
 A blepharoplasty involves a surgical modification of the eyelid during which excess tissue, skin, and fat are repositioned, while surrounding muscles and tendons can be reinforced if necessary.